floatingCatty/floatingCatty.github.io/_pages/about.md

 ---

 Hello, welcome about!
-I am currently a post-graduate student in Tianjin University.
+I am currently a first-year Ph.D. student in McGill University.
 My research interests are machine learning and its intersections with physics and quantum chemistry.

 ### Specificly, I am interested in: